 The phrase 'we can't afford that' was never really about money—it was a masterclass in learning to make yourself smaller before anyone had to ask you to.

-That was forty years ago.
-I'm sixty-seven now.
-And last Tuesday, at a restaurant with my daughter, I caught myself saying "I'm fine with water" before she'd even opened the menu—not because I didn't want the iced tea, but because something old and deep in me still calculates the cost of wanting things out loud.
+That was almost four decades ago.
+I'm forty-four now.
+And last Tuesday, at a restaurant with my partner, I caught myself saying "I'm fine with water" before she'd even opened the menu—not because I didn't want the iced tea, but because something old and deep in me still calculates the cost of wanting things out loud.

 The Economics of Desire